So you want to form a union. We love that about you.

 Your unit has finally gathered a significant number of workers who want to unionize.
 But to score those coveted union protections, you’ll need to show the NLRB (or other governing entity) receipts that prove the majority of workers are in.

-If you’re unionizing through the NLRB, they’ll do some investigating to make sure everyone who signed a card is eligible for union membership and that your workplace is qualified to unionize.
+If you’re unionizing through the NLRB, they’ll do some investigating to make sure everyone who signed is eligible for union membership and that your workplace is qualified to unionize.
 If everything is in order, they’ll have your employer post announcements about the workers’ intent to unionize and schedule an election.

 Keep on your coworkers to continue fighting for their voices to be heard through unionizing.

-Step 4: Election day
+Step 4: Win recognition